LezWatch/lwtv-plugin/readme.md

     - Protection from spammers via disallowed keys
 * `class-related-posts-by-taxonomy.php` - Filters to allow a custom layout for "Shows Like This"
 * `class-yoast.php` - Custom Yoast controls

+### Queery

+Stored in `/queery/` - Custom arrays and WP_Query calls that are repeated in multiple places.

+* `class-is-actor-queer.php` - Determine if actor is queer (yes/no)
+* `class-is-actor-trans.php` - Determine if an actor is trans (yes/no)
+* `class-is-show-on-air.php` - Determine if a show is on air or not (bool)
+* `class-tax-query.php` - Taxonomy Array
+* `class-tax-two-query.php` - Taxonomy Two Array is used for generating a query of posts that are in two taxonomies
+* `class-post-meta-query.php` - Post Meta Array returns the whole post data.
+Can handle compares and likes
+* `class-wp-meta-query.php` - SQL version of meta query _(not currently used)_
+* `class-post-type-query.php` - Generate an object of all posts in a specific post type.
+* `class-post-meta-and-tax-query.php` - Generate an array of posts that have a specific post meta AND a specific taxonomy value.
+Useful for getting a list of all dead queers who are main characters (for example).
+* `class-related-posts-by-tag.php` - Related Posts by Tags.

 ### Rest API